“I highly recommend reading this with your child so that you are both knowledgeable and ready to accept anyone for who they are.”

 Payments are taken via PayPal but if you don’t have a PayPal account please follow the link that says ‘Pay by Debit or Credit Card’.
 If you would like your book signed and dedicated please send an email directly to us after you order.

-A little girl called Juliette, who has Down’s syndrome, shares her feelings, hopes and dreams in a story that will delight and inspire young readers, encouraging them to discover their talents, reach for the stars and behave with more love and kindness.
+A little girl called Juliette, who has Down’s syndrome, shares her own personal and unique feelings, hopes, dreams and characteristics in a story based on a real person that will delight and inspire young readers, encouraging them to discover their talents, reach for the stars and behave with more love and kindness.

 ‘A little bit EXTRAORDINARY’ encourages empathy and understanding while highlighting the importance of integration in schools and communities.

 Heartfelt rhyming words and captivating pictures help readers understand Down’s syndrome in a simple and engaging way.
 Juliette encourages people to celebrate difference, create a caring community and prevent bullying.